 How is a cataract removed?

-My father had cataract surgery a few years ago, and he had to wear thick glasses afterward.
+My grandfather had cataract surgery years ago, and he had to wear thick glasses afterward.
 Is this still necessary?

 How much does cataract surgery cost?

-The cost of cataract surgery varies from one doctor to the next; it also depends on the eyewear that is prescribed and the type of artificial lens (intraocular lens) used as a replacement.
+The cost of cataract surgery varies from one doctor to the next; it also depends on the type of procedure and intraocular lens you and your cataract surgeon decide is best for your needs.

-Medicare and most health insurance plans will cover cataract surgery and ordinary intraocular lenses, but not the cost of premium artificial lenses that simultaneously correct vision at near, intermediate and distant ranges.
+Medicare and most health insurance plans will cover cataract surgery and ordinary intraocular lenses, but not the cost of premium IOLs, such as presbyopia-correcting IOLs that simultaneously correct vision at near, intermediate and distant ranges.
 These types of lenses can cost as much as $5,000 or more out-of-pocket for both eyes.

 What are possible side effects of cataract surgery?

-As with any surgery, pain, infection, swelling and bleeding are possible, but very few patients have serious problems or cataract surgery complications.
+As with any surgery, pain, infection, swelling and bleeding are possible, but very few people experience serious cataract surgery complications.
 In most cases, complications or side effects from the procedure can be successfully managed with medication or a follow-up procedure.